 Process for the Next ESMPs

 The above recommendations are a result of GMAC members, consultants, and stakeholders dedicating significant time and resources to prepare for the ESMP process, and to review, understand, and analyze the draft ESMPs.
 However, the ESMP process is new, and it is important to develop and iterate the process to learn from its execution and accommodate the realities of implementing such a comprehensive and voluminous undertaking.
 Both the GMAC and the EDCs faced challenges with the timing for this process.
 It is imperative that the DPU investigate and implement rules and procedures for future ESMPs to efficiently develop the ESMP process to best meet its intended purpose under law and the Commonwealth’s clean energy objectives.
 The GMAC will discuss the initial ESMP process during its December meeting and develop suggestions for future iterations.

+The EDCs should work together and with stakeholders and the DPU in advance of the next ESMP to standardize the ESMP analysis and plan process across all three EDCs to achieve as uniform a process as possible.

+Discussion points on process:

+Kathryn Wright, Barr Foundation: I also wonder if we might suggest some process improvements now, in this document as opposed to submitting them to the DPU at a later date.
+1) collaborative forecasting and model development 2) time to better understand alternative financing and alternative projects and 3) deeper public education and engagement based on the current grid state and forecasting results for each region.
+We also still don’t have final costs and benefits for the ESMPs and a future GMAC shouldn’t be in that position.

+Sarah Cullinan, MassCEC: Regarding section 4.
+“Process for the Next EMSPs,” the sentence “It is imperative that the DPU investigate and implement rules and procedures for future ESMPs to efficiently develop the ESMP process to best meet its intended purpose under law and to meet the Commonwealth’s clean energy policies and objectives.” – I propose discussing what the GMAC might recommend here more specifically.
+I think providing a starting point proposal would lead to the best outcome and be more expeditious for the DPU process.

-Appendix: ESMP Compliance with the Climate Act
+Appendix: Requirements of the Climate Act

+The GMAC is not attempting to make a legal determination of compliance for the purpose of deciding whether the ESMPS should be approved, approved with modifications, or rejected.
+Instead, the GMAC has reviewed the extent to which the ESMPs provide the information required by the Climate Act in order to frame the expectations of the Climate Act and to assess how well the ESMPs align with the Climate Act.

-This appendix describes the GMAC’s assessment of how well the ESMPs comply with the requirements of the Climate Act.
+This appendix provides an assessment of the extent to which the ESMPs address the objectives and provide the information required by the Climate Act.
 While the GMAC has attempted to make an objective assessment of compliance, the exercise of judgement was necessary in some situations.
 As an example, Section 92B(b) requires that the ESMPs “describe in detail” several discrete elements.
 Gauging compliance with this subsection of the Climate Act necessarily involves the application of discretion in determining what constitutes a sufficiently detailed description.

-While the ESMPs contain much useful information required by the Climate Act, the organization of these plans makes it difficult to understand what each EDC is proposing and whether each ESMP has met statutory requirements.
-Further, the lack of standardization between the three ESMPs makes it difficult for clear comparison across the EDCs.

-The results of the GMAC assessment of Climate Act compliance are provided in the tables that follow.
-Within each table, relevant provisions of the Climate Act are listed, with each ESMP’s citations to the complying section(s) (provided in Section 2) noted alongside for each ESMP.
-The GMAC’s assessment of each ESMP’s compliance with the associated requirement is indicated in separate columns.
+The results of the GMAC assessment of the information in the ESMPs that will assist in determining how well the ESMPs align with the Climate Act are provided in the tables that follow.
+Within each table, relevant provisions of the Climate Act are listed, with each ESMP’s citations to the relevant section(s) (provided in Section 2) noted alongside for each ESMP.
+The GMAC’s assessment of the information provided in each of the EDC’s ESMPs is indicated in separate columns.